Siege of Almería (1157): Background

-After consolidating their control on Cordoba.
-They turned their eyes to Almeria.
-The Christian presence in the city threatened their naval transportation in the area and after the capture of Granada, they saw the right chance to restore it.
-The Almohad Caliph, Abd al-Mu'min, dispatched a reconnaissance force to Almeria and discovered that Almeria's garrison was small and defenses were weak.
+After the capture of Granada in 1156, the Almohads believed that it was time to take control of the port city Almeria as its location threatened Almohad naval operations.
+As a preliminary operation prior to attack, the Almohad Caliph, Abd al-Mu'min, dispatched a reconnaissance force to Almeria and discovered that its garrison was small and its defenses were weak.